 The boat making workshop takes place at the BBK Sculpture Workshop in Berlin-Wedding.
 The Sculpture Workshop provides excellent conditions and equipment for building boats.
 Its facilities have an overall size of 3600 square meters with 12 meters high ceilings.
 Workshop supervisors are on hand to offer technical advice, provide information on specific materials and tools, and help with developing solutions for unconventional ideas.

-Making Waves is a project conceived by artist Daniel Seiple.
+Making Waves was initiated by artist and educator Daniel Seiple.
+The workshop is led by Seiple with refugees Hassan Aji, Nawras Alwali, Hanna Jarada, and a dedicated crew of volunteers.
+The team offers an array of expertise, skills and experiences.
 In 2016, Seiple worked for the Berlin-based boat company, Bootsmanufaktur GmbH, to restore the Don Juan, an historic steel and wooden barge, which was widely seen in 2013 carrying the entourage of Queen Elizabeth on the Spree River.
-With a background in carpentry and in consultation with boat builders, Seiple will lead the workshop and navigate its explorations.
+He also teaches for Syracuse University (NY) in Berlin.

 Making Waves asserts the power of shared experience, craft and the promise of increased mobility.
 By designing a workshop in which refugees craft their own luxurious ride, Making Waves presents a more ambiguous cultural image than the ones presented by the media, politics and aid organizations.
 It is not an attempt to counter the image or offer an alternative exoticism.
 It is an attempt to complicate the image, to create a new narrative, so that we may pay attention to it instead of passively dismissing it as known.